Learning Robust Recommenders through Cross-Model Agreement: METHODOLOGY

-In this section, we propose two learning frameworks: DPI and DVAE, using the observations described in section \ref{sec:motivation} as the weakly supervised signals to denoise implicit feedback for recommendation.
-Before detailed description of these methods, some notations and problem formulation are given.
+In this section, we propose the learning framework DeCA which uses the observations described in section \ref{sec:motivation} as the denoising signals to learn robust implicit recommenders.
+Before a detailed description of the methods, some notations and problem formulation are given.